elkar-ai/elkar-a2a/README.md

 )
 ```

-2. **Artifact update**
+2. **Artifact Update**

-Artifacts are the result of the task.
-Note that indices are important: they are used to identify the artifact in the task.
-An update works as an append operation: if an artifact with the same index already exists, it will be appended to the existing artifact if the chunk is not the last one.
+Artifacts represent the result of the task.
+Indices are used to identify artifacts within a task.
+Updates append to existing artifacts if the index matches and the chunk is not the last one.

 ```python
 await task.upsert_artifact(
     Artifact(parts=[TextPart(text="I've finished the task!")], index=0)
 )
 ```

-3. **Append messages to history**
+3. **Append Messages to History**

-It is used to store relevant information as thoughts or past communications on the task.
+Stores relevant information, such as thoughts or past communications, related to the task. ([elkarbackup/elkarbackup-docker - GitHub](https://github.com/elkarbackup/elkarbackup-docker?utm_source=chatgpt.com))

 ```python
 await task.add_messages_to_history(
     [Message(parts=[TextPart(text="I'm working on the task...")])]